IGITUGraz/L2L/doc/intro.rst

     logging.
 See the module documentation for more details.

 3. As far as using loggers is concerned, the convention is one logger per file.
-The name of the logger should reflect module heirarcy.
+The name of the logger should reflect module hierarchy.
 For example, the logger used in the file `optimizers/crossentropy/optimizer.py` is named ``'optimizers.crossentropy'``

 4. A logger is uniquely identified by its name throughout the python process (i.e. it's kinda like a global variable).